abevoelker/blog/source/_posts/2012-07-08-final-ode-to-openedge-abl-part-1-a-ruby-adapter-is-born.markdown

 ## Getting teh codez

+I created a simple little snippet that bootstraps the DataMapper model definitions needed for the example queries below.
+There's also a Gemfile for installing the correct gems to get up and running.

+To get the code, clone the repo using git:

+    git clone git://gist.github.com/3073736.git dm-example

+Change into the new directory (`cd dm-example`) and change the `DataMapper.setup` line in `example.rb` to have the parameter values of where your database is running.
+It should take the form of

+    openedge://user:password@host:port/databasename

+## Preparing the Ruby environment

 I'm going to assume Linux (Ubuntu) for this.

 1. Install [rvm][2] to manage Ruby interpreters and namespace [gems][3] that we